How to Make a Free Business Email Address

 Check your Bluehost email

-Then click Open to open your webmail.
+Then click Open to launch your webmail.

 Open your free business email account at Bluehost

-Now, back to email.
+Now back to email.
 Let’s look at Method 2.

 Method 2: Create a Business Email Address Using HostGator

-Okay—let’s start by choosing a plan.
+Okay, let’s start by choosing a plan.

 Step 1: Choose a HostGator Plan